EO Modulation Systems

 Figure 2.
 Typical transverse-field electro-optic modulator.
 The first two crystals cancel double refraction and the second pair cancel the natural birefringence.

-Drive Amplifier Considerations
+Drive Amplifier Considerations for Amplitude Modulation

-Once the modulator’s electrical characteristics have been defined, various design approaches may be evaluated for the optimum amplifier configuration.
-Let us assume the following the following typical modulator electrical drive requirements:
+Once the modulator’s electrical characteristics, including the input voltage, have been defined, various design approaches may be evaluated for the optimum amplifier configuration.
+Let us assume the following typical modulator electrical drive requirements: • laser operating wavelength is 514 nanometers, • modulator capacitance is 180 picofarads, and • halfwave voltage is 97 V at 514 nm.

 Bandwidth considerations will now determine the configuration of both the driver and modulator.
 If system bandwidth is the range of DC to 10 megahertz, the modulator may be driven as a lumped capacitor.
 A push-pull common-emitter stage with a balanced output impedance of 100 ohms will perform quite nicely throughout this range.
 Some shunt peaking in the amplifier output will deliver detected rise times of 35 ns with less than 5% overshoot.
 Figure 3 depicts the modulator as a single 180-pF capacitor.
-Detected response is close too 10 MHz with short interconnecting cables between modulator and driver.
+Detected response is close to 10 MHz with short interconnecting cables between modulator and driver.

 Figure 3.
-Equivalent circuit for low-frequency modulator (<10MHz).
+Equivalent circuit for low-frequency modulator (< 10MHz).
 The crystal is modeled as a single, lumped 180-pF load.

 Figure 4.
 Equivalent circuit for high-frequency modulator (> 10 Mhz), where the modulator is configured as a balanced transmission line.

 For a modulator with the same total capacitance and a driver with equal output impedance, the bandwidth is improved by a factor of 2.5 over the simpler, lumped, single 180-pF case.
 This improvement comes at no increase in output power of the drive electronics.
 To extend the bandwidth past 25 MHz, the intrinsic propagation delay of the balanced line must be reduced.
-This may be accomplished either by reducing the total capacitance of the modulator (i.e., using a smaller optical aperture) or by lowering the characteristic impedance oaf the balanced line.
+This may be accomplished either by reducing the total capacitance of the modulator (i.e., using a smaller optical aperture) or by lowering the characteristic impedance of the balanced line.

 One 50-Mhz system uses an optical modulator with a 50-ohm characteristic impedance, thus reducing the delay to 9 ns and doubling the useable bandwidth of the modulator.
 At this point, the drive electronics’ power-handling capability must be doubled.
-Operating from DC 50 MHz requires a much-broader-bandwidth output stage in the driver.
+Operating from DC to 50 MHz requires a much-broader-bandwidth output stage in the driver.
 A cascade-connected, ground-base output stage is an excellent choice for broadband operation, because it removes any Miller capacitance at its input, thus reducing the reactive component of the input impedance to the stage.
 The large-geometry output transistors required for high-current operation have intrinsically high output capacitance (Cob) which cannot be tuned out as the stage response extends down to DC.

 The common-base design increases the output break frequency of the amplifier, as the typical Rbb and associated external base impedance are negligible.
 Common-base operation is potentially the most unstable amplifier connection, since the device exhibits gain out to f.
 This makes small parasitic strays dominant at frequencies where the device still has forward gain.
-For this reason, the designer must pay close attention the electrical performance of the transmission line within the modulator.
+For this reason, the designer must pay close attention to the electrical performance of the transmission line within the modulator.

 Doubling the bandwidth again, to 100 MHz, presents a far more complex problem than going from 25 to 50 MHz.
 Extending useable response from DC to 100 MHz requires that the propagation delay of the modulator again be cut in half.
 To cut the impedance to 25 ohms would mean that the peak current in the output stage would be greater than 3.6 amps.
 Devices with this current-handling capability have very large output capacitance and would, in effect, limit the response of the driver to less than the required system bandwidth.
 Paralleling smaller-geometry devices in the output would also parallel output capacitance, yielding the same results as the larger output transistor.
 Reducing the total modulator capacitance would cause a dramatic reduction in the useable optical aperture, thus precluding large-frame ion lasers without beam-forming optics.